april-org/april-ann-tutorials/MNIST-MLPs/README.md

 So, at this point, all data has been properly loaded in variables *train_input*, *train_output*, *validation_input* , *validation_output*, *test_input*,
-*test_output*. **Note** that all of these datasets produce as output row vectors (not matrices), so the digits shape is lost in the process, however, because the CNN needs this shape to perform the convolution, the shape would be explicitly recovered.
+*test_output*. **Note** that all of these datasets produce as output row vectors (not matrices), so the digits shape is lost in the process, but the MLP just needs that, so it is good.

 ### Creating the MLP